VeriInteresting: An Empirical Study of Model Prompt Interactions in Verilog Code Generation: Discussion

-\textbf{Specialization--robustness trade-offs.} The behavior of Verilog-tuned reasoning models highlights both the benefits and trade-offs of specialization.
+The behavior of Verilog-tuned reasoning models highlights both the benefits and trade-offs of specialization.
 VT-7 achieves strong performance on its specialized task but degrades under modest prompt transformations.
 This suggests that VT-7 has learned a narrower, highly optimized mapping for its training distribution, at the cost of reduced robustness to distributional shift.
-In contrast, VR-7 exhibits lower peak performance but more stable behavior across prompting variations.
-Such specialization–robustness trade-offs are consequential for deployment, where prompt formats, toolchains, and workflows inevitably vary.
+Specifically, we attribute this to the fact that the VT models are fine-tuned using Reinforcement Learning (RL) examples that rigidly enforce a specific input-output format.
+By learning to reply only in that exact format, the model overfits to the structure and experiences catastrophic forgetting of its broader instruction-following capabilities.